FAQs of the Mannerism Art Movement

 by | May 2, 2023 | Art Movements

-The Mannerism Art Movement was the first expressive art movement.
+The Mannerism art movement was argubly the first expressive art movement.
 Not expressive just for the painter but also for the characters in the painting.
 Mannerism was a period of artistic rebellion and innovation.
 Emerging after the High Renaissance, it dared to break the rules of classical harmony and proportion.
 Instead, it embraced a world of elegance, distortion, and artistic freedom.
-Let us explore the Mannerism Art Movement in this post.
+Let us explore the Mannerism art movement in this post.

 What type of art was created in the Mannerism style?